Or using Poetry

 Usage

-Before you can query data, you need to add a document.
+Before you can query data, you need to add a memory.
 In this example, we’ll add a a simple poem.
 We’ll also tag this poem by adding it to the collection poems (if it doesn’t exist, it will be created automatically) — that lets us query for all poems later.

 text="’Twas brillig, and the slithy toves did gyre and gimble in the wabe...",